 In 1915, the company opened a factory in Swan Street, Burnley, The firm also manufactured cereal products and imported nutmeg and pepper.
 In subsequent years, honey began to be sourced from other states, with Barnes claiming that “only the best honey gathered from the mountainous districts of Australia is packed and exported and a high standard of quality is maintained”.

 In 1968, Barnes Honey was bought by Tongala Milk Products Pty Ltd, the local subsidiary of the Swiss company Oursina SA.
 It was later sold to Farmers Union who, in 1989, sold it to Capilano.
 The original Barnes range, which included their popular Creamed Honey, no longer exists.
-Barnes Naturals is now Capilano’s organic offering and is marketed based on its health-giving properties.
-The range includes Active Manuka & Jarrah honeys and Oli-K8 honey from Australian eucalypts.
+Barnes Naturals became Capilano’s organic offering and was marketed based on its health-giving properties.